Sentry Page Protection

 GLOBAL EQUITY MARKET MONITOR

 For most of 2021 they remained largely in a "holding pattern" digesting their gains but declined considerably throughout 2022 before bottoming in October.
-Key support levels for all regions remains the Feb, 2020 pre-covid closing highs (blue solid line on the below charts).
+Strong returns have been seen since the Oct/22 bottom with global equities exceeding past all-time highs before the recent correction (previous highs for all regions shown as red dotted line).

 For most of 2021 they remained largely in a "holding pattern" digesting their gains but declined considerably throughout 2022 before bottoming in October.
-Key support levels for all regions remains the Feb, 2020 pre-covid closing highs (blue solid line on the below charts).
+Strong returns have been seen since the Oct/22 bottom with global equities exceeding past all-time highs before the recent correction (previous highs for all regions shown as red dotted line).

 Asset Class Return Monitor